WebAssembly/website/news/2025-03-27-spectec/index.md

 Formalization obviously is tremendously useful for verification and safety, but it also informs the design process of a language.
-When you have to carefully spell out every semantic detail, then “hacky” features tend to materialize quickly in terms of accidental complexity: a construct that requires ad-hoc rules, many special cases, or duplication often indicates a design problem.
+When you have to carefully spell out every semantic detail, then "hacky" features tend to materialize quickly in terms of accidental complexity: a construct that requires ad-hoc rules, many special cases, or duplication often indicates a design problem.
 The feedback loop between design and formalization (and sometimes proofs) hence helps to produce a simpler and cleaner language, analogous to how implementation feedback helps with other metrics like performance.